Doug Williams (quarterback): Washington Redskins

 After the USFL was shut down in 1986, Williams returned to the NFL, joining the Washington Redskins.
 He was reunited with his former offensive coordinator, Joe Gibbs, who was now the team's head coach.
-Initially, Williams served as the backup for starting quarterback Jay Schroeder, but after Schroeder became injured, Williams stepped in and led the Redskins to an opening-day victory against the Philadelphia Eagles in the 1987 season.
+Initially, Williams served as the backup for starting quarterback Jay Schroeder, but after Schroeder got injured, Williams stepped in and led the Redskins to an opening-day victory against the Philadelphia Eagles in the 1987 season.
 Williams and Schroeder had a somewhat chilly relationship, stemming from Schroeder ordering Williams to get off the field when the Redskins thought Schroeder had been injured in the 1986 NFC title game and sent Williams in to substitute for him.
 It would be one of three times in 1987 that Williams substituted for Schroeder and led the team to victory (the other two were November 15 against Detroit and December 26 at Minnesota).
 Williams only started two games, September 20 at Atlanta and November 23 against the Rams.
 While both starts were losses, at the end of the season, when the Redskins had qualified for the playoffs, Williams, with his 94.0 passer rating, was chosen as the starter.
 He led the team to Super Bowl XXII in which they routed the Denver Broncos, becoming the first black quarterback to both play in and win a Super Bowl.

-According to legend, Williams was asked this question on Media Day: “How long have you been a black quarterback?”
-He supposedly replied, “I’ve been a quarterback since high school, and I’ve been black all my life.”
+According to legend, Williams was asked this question on Media Day: "How long have you been a black quarterback?"
+He supposedly replied, "I've been a quarterback since high school, and I've been black all my life."
 On February 1, 2013, Williams was interviewed on the Boomer and Carton show, and he was asked by the host Craig Carton if the question ever happened.
 He replied that it was true.
 Williams said he thought the reporter was a little nervous and the question may have come out the wrong way and that no ill will was meant towards him.